lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/Lab4/README.md

 aws iam get-role-policy --role-name $ROLE_NAME --policy-name Logs-Policy-For-Worker
 ```

 The Fluentd log agent configuration is located in the Kubernetes ConfigMap.
 Fluentd will be deployed as a DaemonSet, i.e. one pod per worker node.
-In our case, a 3 node cluster is used and so 3 pods will be shown in the output when we deploy.
+In our case, a 2 node cluster is used and so 4 pods will be shown in the output when we deploy, since we have 2 pods per node.

 Edit `fluentd.yaml` on line 196, setting the `REGION` and `CLUSTER_NAME` environment variable values.